nilabhumeshsingh/wifi-safety-band-/README.md

 // #include <ArduinoJson.h>
 ```

-### Firmware Logic (Core Loop)

-> *[TODO — core loop / interrupt logic not finalized yet.
-Once decided, summarize here: how the long-press is detected, how the scan is triggered, and the structure of the JSON payload sent to the backend.]*

 ### Localization Method

 Location is resolved entirely via a **Wi-Fi BSSID lookup table** — a pre-built database mapping known campus access point BSSIDs to physical locations (building, floor, or zone).
 This prototype is **purely indoor-focused**, with no GPS fallback for outdoor use in this version.